titan97/Hank-Hill-ChatBot/README.md

 The server for the Discord ChatBot was hosted on Replit.com and the dependencies can be found in package.json.
 This application requires a Discord API key and a HuggingFace API key to serve the intended Discord server and get a response from the model.
+The chatbot is currently not shipped as a publicly available discord bot, but can used on a private server running your own bot.

 ## Example Conversation